The Center for Nursing Research, Innovation and Quality (NRIQ) at Texas Children’s Hospital

 - Applicants seeking an Andre Research Grant must be a registered nurse, in a staff nurse role, working at least 20 hours per week as a permanent benefits-eligible employee at TCH.
 Part-time nurses are encouraged to work collaboratively with a full-time nurse.

 - Registered nurses currently enrolled in a doctoral program or at the post-doctoral level are not eligible yet are encouraged to be active team members.

 - Research teams include clinical staff nurses, Nurse Scholars, Clinical Specialists, consultants, subject matter experts and nursing leadership as needed.
 Statistical support will be reviewed during the development process.

 - Each team ls required to have a Nurse Scholar to provide guidance and oversight, and to enhance the rigor of the investigation.
-The Andre Research Grant Committee, in conjunction with the CNO, can also provide assistance to potential applicants to locate a Nurse Scholar.

 - It is not necessary to have Institutional Review Board (IRB) approval prior to proposal submission; however, all funded proposals must be reviewed and approved by the IRB before the study is conducted.
 Additionally, participating in research studies requires the completion of the on-line educational program, the Collaborative Institutional Training Initiative (CITI) (www.citiprogram.org), prior to beginning the study.

 - Review Andre Research Grant Rubric

 - Please review the Clinical Scholarship Procedure in Policy Tech as a resource document.